Green Activities

 Sunny Living Week, echoing with the College's initiative ‘House of Sunny Living’, is a full-week event targeting on the well-being of the body, mind and spirit of our students and their contributions to the environment and society.

-Activity Highlights
+Event Highlights

 Eco-cultural Tour: Hakka Culture @ Kuk Po